 Making Outpatient Total Joint Arthroplasty Possible

-New innovations in oral health care have been shortening inpatient stays after arthroplasty.
+New innovations in health care have been shortening inpatient stays after arthroplasty.
 This has multiple positive benefits for both the medical industry and the patient alike.
 Reduced time in the hospital means reduced hospital bills for the patient and overhead costs for the hospital.
 So what’s been making it possible to reduce the amount of time the patient needs to stay after a procedure?

 - Advances in perioperative care